 Pour the remainder of the sugar into the meringue and mix together.

-Add the sifted flour and sugar mixture to the egg whites and fold gently into the mixture with a spatula.
+Add the sifted sugar and flour mixture to the egg whites and fold gently into the mixture with a spatula.
 (If you use the mixer, it might flatten the egg whites).

 Pour the cake mixture into an ungreased cake pan.
 Bake for 35-40 minutes or until the cake springs back when you touch the top of it.